-- Shipments of advanced technology goods boosted exports to its highest since April 2015.
+- Shipments of advanced technology goods boosted exports to their highest since April 2015.

 - Exports to OPEC (+26.5%), the EU (+10.1%), and Japan (+4.2%) increased but shipments to Brazil (-14%), China (-4.1%), Canada (-2.8%), and Mexico (-2.5%) slipped in December.

-- Imports shot up to its highest since March 2015 led by imports of goods automotive vehicles, parts, and engines.
+- Imports shot up to their highest since March 2015 led by imports of goods automotive vehicles, parts, and engines.

 - Uncle Sam recorded trade deficits with ALL of its main trade partners (China, EU, Japan, Mexico, Canada).

 - For 2016, the U.S. saw a 0.4% increase in the trade deficit.
 Exports are up by 2.3% for the year while imports fell by 1.8%.

 - Among the main trading partners, Uncle Sam’s deficit rose with Mexico and Japan but narrowed with the EU, Canada, and China.
 Take note though, that the gap with China accounts for more than 3/5 of the overall trade deficit.

 TL;DR?
 Here’s a neat summary for ya!